 If so, what services have you thought about using?

 Can you tell me about the placement outcomes of the master's students who participated in or benefitted from this particular project?
-[1-3, 5-3]
+[Map to Research Questions 1-3, 5-3]

 FOLLOW UP:

 Do you think that students who participated in or benefitted from your LB21 grant project experienced a substantially different job placement rate than students who did not?
-[5-4]
+[Map to Research Question 5-4]

 How did the two groups compare in their job placement rates?
-[5-3, 5-4]
+[Map to Research Questions 5-3, 5-4]

 Do you think that the nature or quality of the job placements differed between the two groups?
-[5-4]
+[Map to Research Question 5-4]

 How do the two groups compare in the nature or quality of their job placements?
-[5-3]
+[Map to Research Question 5-3]

 Those are all of the specific questions that I have for you.
 Are there any additional comments about the LB21 program you would like to share?